normansolutions/normansolutions.github.io/content/Why I wrote a console app for accessing the iSAMS API.md

 Copy the iSAMSData.exe into a location on your device (e.g. c:\temp) and open a command line from the same place.

-You need to pass in 6 parameters (listed below).
-These parameters are separated by a space (see below example).
+You need to pass in 6 parameters; these parameters are separated by a space (see example below).

 **Required Parameters**